How Step Functions generates IAM policies for integrated services

 events, and some services only send events on a best-effort basis.

-rule, and require permissions for events:PutTargets
+rule, so the role requires permissions for events:PutTargets

 ,